timvideos/getting-started/gst-switch.md

 ## gst-switch streamers

-Take data from a gstreamer pipeline and send it up to the gst-switch server.
+Take data from a [GStreamer][GStreamer] pipeline and send it up to the gst-switch server.

 # speakertrack

 #### speakertrack is written in C and uses OpenCV

-speakertrack is a bunch of extensions to gstreamer and gst-switch to allow automatic tracking of speakers using PTZ cameras rather then needing a camera operator.
+speakertrack is a bunch of extensions to [GStreamer][GStreamer] and gst-switch to allow automatic tracking of speakers using PTZ cameras rather then needing a camera operator.

 ## Documents